+When API Developed LADAR Technology they decided to name the product the 9D Ladar because it ia able to capture X, Y and Z Dimensions along with I,j and K and RGB.
 Laser Radar, on the other hand, has developed to more closely replicate Laser Tracker measurements in a non-contact fashion.
-Laser Radar units typically send out a single, focused laser beam to measure features within a few meters of the unit at accuracies within a handful of microns.
+A Laser Radar unit typically send out a single, focused laser beam to measure features within a few meters of the unit at accuracies within a handful of microns.
 Laser Radar technology has been integrated into manufacturing environments in industries around the world for more automated scanning solutions that can be robot-mounted for near-line inspections.

 But for truly automated inspection solutions in manufacturing, including fully in-line measurements, LIDAR lacks the accuracy and Laser Radar lacks the speed and efficiency of measurement.
 LADAR, however, is designed to be the marriage of these two technologies.
 A true LADAR system, like API’s new Dynamic 9D LADAR, can use a chirped interferometer laser to provide greater part coverage without sacrificing any accuracy.
 LADAR systems can be used in all Laser Radar applications, while adding the speed necessary to perform in-line quality inspections for body-in-white or fuselage assembly.